-There are basically two dominant types of laksa, one with coconut milk and one without.
+There are basically two dominant types of laksa, one with coconut milk and one without (culinary anthropologists are now rolling their eyes – but this is an introduction).
 The one with coconut milk mixed into a stock and curry paste broth is common in southern Malaysia and Singapore and is often called curry laksa or curry mee.
 ‘Mee’ means noodles in various Chinese languages.

 The other type is called asam laksa or Penang laksa, Penang being the dish’s spiritual home.
 The broth of this dish is a fish stock most commonly made from mackerel and sardines, with no coconut milk to sweeten up the presence of tamarind.

 There are many variants of these two main types of laksa, mainly geographic, and all are delicious.
 I can still recall a fantastic Sarawak version we slurped in Kota Kinabalu.
 Some say Sarawak laksa is a separate category of laksa altogether.

 However, when I was growing up in Australia, the most common type of laksa was curry laksa.
 As a university student, I used to walk through Chinatown after work to get to my classes.
 While I started off eating at those ‘all you can eat for $5’ Cantonese joints, I soon graduated to a stall that sold ‘Singapore Curry Laksa’.

 This is where things get a little complicated.
 The Singapore curry laksa this stall sold did not have curry powder as one of the ingredients.
 There were both thin rice noodles and thick yellow noodles in the broth.
 So by the strict definition that curry laksa includes curry powder, so this was not curry laksa, but a deviation and a delicious one.